malekbenz/malekbenz/_posts/2016-12-02-Create-Host-Blog-for-free-with-Hexo-Github.md

 Angularjs is javascipt front-end web framework maintained by Google and by a community of individuals and corporations to address many of the challenges encountered in developing single-page applications.

-## Create a empty asp.net project?
+## Create a Empty ASP.NET project?

 launch visual studio and create a new asp.net application: